 5. Test All Owners for Allergies and Readiness

 Not everyone in the family might be on board with the idea of a rabbit.
 This needs to be discussed beforehand; you should discuss who will be responsible for the animal.
 Should everyone love the idea of adding a rabbit as a pet, strongly consider testing everybody for an allergic reaction.
 Just like some people are allergic to cats, some experience adverse effects to rabbit saliva, fur or hay.
 Visit a friend with a rabbit or a shelter where your family members are allowed to handle a bunny.

 6. Be Prepared to Engage in Daily Chores

 The chores related to this pet are not glorious.
 Scooping poop, replacing bedding, dealing with the rabbit smell, staying on top of a balanced diet, making sure the rabbit exercises, cleaning the hutch; it gets repetitive real quick.
 Rabbits can live as long as 10 years or more.
 Chores need to be done daily.
 Can you handle it?

 7. Are Your Other Pets Compatible With Rabbits?

 There's no reason why a rabbit cannot get along with other pets.
 However, some animals cannot get along with rabbits.
 Certain dogs and cats have an immensely strong prey drive.
 Needless to say, this could end in tragedy.
 Bunnies should never be left unsupervised with other animals, not even other rabbits (that are new additions or play dates).

 Rabbits Are Worth It for the Right Reasons

 The only real reasons to obtain a bunny are companionship or to join the show circuit.
 Anything else usually causes the rabbit heartache down the road when it's misunderstood, “boring” and no longer wanted.
-Some of the worst reasons people get rabbits are:
+There are a plethora of not-so-good reasons people adopt rabbits.